Books about cycling technique

 Peak cycling performance depends heavily on proper technique.

 - Start slow - Whether you're cycling for competition, exercise, strength, endurance, or just for fun, we all want to be as efficient as possible.
 If your heart rate is too high during the first 30 minutes of your cycling, your metabolic rate begins to burn sugar instead of fat.
 Since sugar burns in half the amount of time, you're going to run out of energy reserves too quickly.
-Start slow, only increasing intensity after the first 30 minutes, and you'll train your body to use fat reserves instead of burning sugar, and we all want to burn extra fat right?
+Start slow, only increasing intensity after the first 30 minutes, and you'll train your body to use fat reserves instead of burning sugar, we all want to burn extra fat right?

-- Climb some hills - If you want to truly improve, it's important to incorporate hills into your regular routine.
+- Climb some hills - If you want to truly improve, it's important to incorporate hills into your routine.
 Make sure to do a few easier, lower-gradient hills, and at least one really hard hill per workout.
 Before you know it, you'll be seeking out the hills instead of avoiding them.

 - Total body training - Cycling a lot of miles will improve your cycling technique, but you can't ignore the rest of your body and overall fitness.
 Cycling does not give your upper body muscles the workout they need, so it's important to supplement your riding with upper body workouts and core stability training.

 - Proper Fueling - Before racing or competing, only eat food you are familiar with, and don't introduce anything new to your body.
 This could lead to upper GI irritation.
 Also, make sure you properly fuel your body before a big event and eat and drink often while riding.
 Eat more solid foods at the beginning of a race, and save bars and gels for later.
 Also, drink extremely often.
 It's very difficult to drink too much while cycling.

 For more information you are invited to read the article about cycling nutrition.

 Proper cycling technique depends heavily on proper posture.